Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 3. the demand for the gambling service in the application;

-4. whether the applicant has or has not (or is likely or unlikely to have) the financial capacity and ability to provide the gambling service in the application in accordance with any statutory and/or regulatory requirements;
+4. whether the applicant has or has not (or is likely or unlikely to have) the financial capacity and ability to provide the gambling service in the application in accordance with the provisions of the Gambling Control Act 2022 and according to the applicable standards;

 5. whether the applicant and its responsible executives1 are suitable persons to be involved in the provision of the gambling service in the application;